DaDudeIan/Pre-planning-Intersection-Traversal-for-Autonomous-Vehicles/thesis/sections/3-methodology/method/losses/cmap.typ

 where $alpha = 1$ and $beta = 0.5$ because it should reward true positives more than anything else.
 This, along with the output logits from the model, is passed to the BCE loss function, which will then calculate the loss as a weighted sum of the individual losses.
 Examples of this loss function in action is shown in @fig:cmap_loss_comp.

+Despite the fact that the loss value for @fig:cmap_loss_comp#subfigure("a") is seemingly high, it is actually a good path.
+This might seem like an error in the loss function, but the loss value itself is not of the highest importance.
+The most important part is the fact that the optimizer is able to drive the model to a point where it can output a path that is close to the true path, i.e. lower the loss value as much as possible.
+As this cold map based loss function is a novel approach, it should be compared to related loss functions that aim to achieve the same goal.
+Therefore, the following section will present work already done in this area, concerning itself with a more algebraic approach to the topology problem.

 #let fig1 = image("../../../../figures/img/loss_example/cmap_test_1_13.png")
 #let fig2 = image("../../../../figures/img/loss_example/cmap_test_2_57.png")
 #let fig3 = image("../../../../figures/img/loss_example/cmap_test_2_61.png")